What are R&D Tax Credits?

 R&D Capital Allowances (RDAs) explained

-R&D Capital Allowances (“RDAs”) allow you to claim a 100% first year allowance on R&D capital expenditure, which is significantly more generous that most other types of capital allowance.
+R&D Capital Allowances (“RDAs”) allow you to claim a 100% first year allowance on R&D capital expenditure.
+This is significantly more generous that most other types of capital allowance.

 If you are carrying out qualifying R&D activities, it is likely that you have incurred some capital expenditure which would qualify for RDAs.